-In compliance with State and Federal Regulations, the City of Portsmouth operates a Stormwater Management Program to help improve the quality of stormwater runoff and to help reduce the quantity of stormwater runoff.
+In compliance with State and Federal Regulations, the City of Portsmouth operates a Stormwater Management Program to help improve the quality, and reduce the quantity, of stormwater runoff.

-Program activities include construction of water control structures, ditch and pipe maintenance, water quality monitoring and testing, lake and pond management, enforcement of program standards and public education.
+Program activities include construction of water control structures, ditch and pipe maintenance, water quality monitoring and testing, lake and pond management, enforcement of related City ordinances and program standards, and public education.

 - Street length with roadside ditches or other - 88 miles

-- Total Drainage Pipe Length - 159 miles
+- Total drainage pipe length - 268 miles

-- Length of Open ditches - 109 miles
+- Length of open ditches - 101 miles

-- Outfalls that discharge to area waterways and ultimately the Chesapeake Bay - 488
+- Outfalls that discharge to area waterways and, ultimately, the Chesapeake Bay - 611

 Commonwealth of Virginia Regulations